Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Proofs Deferred from Section

 \subsection{Proof of Lemma~\ref{lem:spain}}

 The proof of this lemma is divided into four steps: the first step verifies Assumption~\ref{assmp:lipdist} and the next three steps establish Assumption~\ref{assmp:lipgrad}.
 The strategy in all steps is to prove that various quantities of interest change continuously with $u$ near zero.
-The main tool we will use to infer continuity is the following elementary lemma.
-Its proof consists of several applications of the dominated convergence theorem and is deferred to Appendix~\ref{proof:oh-the-smoothness}.
+One of the main tools we will use to this end is the following elementary lemma (which we will also use crucially later in the proof of Lemma~\ref{lem:smooth-kappa}).
+Its proof consists of several applications of the dominated convergence theorem and is deferred to Section~\ref{proof:oh-the-smoothness}.